-Comedians were warned before show taping not to practice their freedom of speech when it came to these specific topics.
-Of course some ignored the warnings.
-But it didn’t matter because they didn’t have any control over the final outcome – it was all business related.
+Comedians were warned before show tapings not to practice their freedom of speech when it came to these specific topics.
+Of course, some ignored the warnings.
+But it didn’t matter because they didn’t have any control over the outcome – it was all business related.
 That’s why you can watch episodes where certain comics are only on for four or five minutes instead of the standard seven-minute set.

 They didn’t follow the “rules” and the forbidden material was cut out before the show was broadcast.

 It’s also important to note saying the F-bomb on network television is still forbidden.
-You can say it at certain times on certain cable shows and all day long on others, but not on the major networks.
-So as a comedian, you have to play by the rules if you want to sit on a chair next to Jimmy Fallon, Jimmy Kimmel or Seth Myers.
+You can say it at certain times on certain streaming and cable shows, and all day long on others, but not on the major networks.
+So as a comedian, you must play by the rules if you want to sit on a chair next to Jimmy Fallon, Jimmy Kimmel or Seth Myers.

 But on stage in a comedy club, comedians can say those things.
-You can make fun of companies, religion or whatever you want as long as – and this is the business side talking – you bring in paying customers.
-Most club owners support the art and creativity of stand-up, but are still in it to make a living.
+You can make fun of companies, religion or whatever you want if – and this is the business side talking – you bring in paying customers.
+Most club owners support the art and creativity of stand-up but are still in it to make a living.

-Now in your case, as a beginning comedian who still needs a regular paycheck until your career takes off, you have to protect yourself.
+Now in your case, as a beginning comedian who still needs a regular paycheck until your career takes off, you must protect yourself.
 How far will your employers let you go before they get offended and fire you?

 It’s a personal decision that I couldn’t make for them because I couldn’t predict the repercussions.

 One last thought.
-Even “stars” have to be careful in certain situations.
-Without mentioning names (but if you’re really into the comedy biz I’m sure you can think of a couple), they’ve made headlines practicing free speech on stage by making horrendous remarks about race or sexual preferences.
+Even “stars” must be careful in certain situations.
+Without mentioning names (but if you’re really into the comedy biz I’m sure you can think of a couple), they’ve made headlines practicing free speech on stage by making horrendous remarks about politics, religion, race, or sexual preferences.
 It probably wouldn’t have been that intense or newsworthy if they hadn’t been well known from starring on television and in movies.
-In some cases there were a lot of protests and the comics eventually had to publicly apologize to salvage their careers.
+In some cases, there were a lot of protests and the comics eventually had to publicly apologize to salvage their careers.

 I happened to see one of these (no names!) comedians a couple weeks after one of these newsworthy episodes at a popular comedy club.
 He confronted the situation right away and admitted to the audience he got in a lot of trouble for what he said.
 He promised he wouldn’t talk about it and was finished with the subject.
 But as a comedian – he then told the audience he was going to pick on a different group instead and launched into that material.